-This risk rating system is used for portfolio management, risk limit setting, product pricing, and in the determination of economic capital.

-The effectiveness of the risk rating system and the parameters associated with the risk ratings are monitored within Credit Risk Management and are subject to an annual review.
+This risk-rating system is used for portfolio management, risk-limit setting, product pricing, and in the determination of economic capital.
+The effectiveness of the risk-rating system and the parameters associated with the risk ratings are monitored within Risk Management and are subject to an annual review.

-At the reporting date, securities were all rated standard or high grade.
-Cash balances and amounts due from banks are held with counterparties that are standard, high grade or CIBC group entities.
+At the reporting date, securities were all rated standard or high grade, Cash balances and amounts due from banks are held with counterparties that are high grade including CIBC group entities.